 3 mins

-A settlement has been reached in a class action lawsuit claiming that Anthropic, a major artificial intelligence company, infringed protected copyrights by downloading works in two allegedly pirated online datasets called Library Genesis (LibGen) and Pirate Library Mirror (PiLiMi).
+Other lawyers leading a class action have reached a settlement in a class action lawsuit claiming that Anthropic, a major artificial intelligence company, infringed protected copyrights by downloading works in two allegedly pirated online datasets called Library Genesis (LibGen) and Pirate Library Mirror (PiLiMi).
 The current settlement provides for $1.5 billion to make cash payments to members of the Class – approximately $3,000 per work.

 If your book was among those copied and you are the author, a loan-out/company owner, or a publisher with the right to reproduce it, you may be eligible for more compensation than provided by the Settlement by opting out of it and pursuing your claims against Anthropic in court.
 The Copyright Act provides for statutory damages up to $150,000 per work depending on factors including whether Anthropic acted willfully.